Skip to main content

 Gau, Relm, and Strago can use monster abilities, each in a different way.
 Strago, an old man, is a blue mage (a class from FF5), which means if he witnesses a monster use an ability, he learns it after battle.
 Some blue spells are very powerful.

 Gau, a feral child, learns to imitate monsters by spending time with them in an area called the Veldt.
 All monsters from the game appear on the Veldt, and if Gau "leaps" off with monsters (he may not come back for several battles), he learns to mimic them.
 He can learn the abilities of every monster!
 However, once he has selected a "rage" ability in a battle, he is locked into it for the rest of the battle.
 Furthermore, Gau makes his own choices about how to attack.
-Personally, I have always found the amount of time it takes to train Gau on the Veldt to be tedious.
+Personally, I have always found the amount of time it takes to train Gau on the Veldt tedious.

-Lastly, Relm, a young girl, is an artist who draws magical pictures of monsters.
+Relm, a young girl, is an artist who draws magical pictures of monsters.
 Her ability is called “sketch,” and it produces a random attack from the monster it targets.

-Celes is a white mage who also has the “Runic” command, which absorbs magic spells to restore MP.
+Celes is a white mage who also has the Runic command, which absorbs magic spells to restore MP.
 This is a powerful defensive technique against those monsters that rely heavily on spells.

 Shadow is a ninja who can throw stars and elemental scrolls.
 His dog, Interceptor, sometimes randomly attacks or defends.
 Shadow pops in and out of the story at various points, because he marches to the beat of his own drum.
 The second time you encounter him, again at a bar (his theme music is western-tinged) you can recruit him if you happen to have brought only three party members.
 If you don’t wait for him till the very last second when the world is about to be destroyed, you permanently lose him!